Thanusan04/-movie-data-cleaning/README.md

-# 🎥 Movie Data Cleaning Project
+# 🎥 Movie Data Cleaning Project.

 This project demonstrates how to clean a raw movie dataset using **Python**, **Pandas**, and **Jupyter Notebook**.